super-lou/MAKAHO/README.md

 A part of the data produced by [MAKAHO](https://makaho.sk8.inrae.fr/) can be downloaded from [Recherche Data Gouv](https://doi.org/10.57745/LNBEGZ).

 This project was carried out for National Research Institute for Agriculture, Food and the Environment (Institut National de Recherche pour l’Agriculture, l’Alimentation et l’Environnement, [INRAE](https://agriculture.gouv.fr/inrae-linstitut-national-de-recherche-pour-lagriculture-lalimentation-et-lenvironnement) in french).

+This projet have won the [2024 Open Science Research Data Award in the “Creating the Conditions for Reuse” category](https://www.enseignementsup-recherche.gouv.fr/fr/remise-des-prix-science-ouverte-des-donnees-de-la-recherche-2024-98045).

 ## Installation